divyasri-jegan-11/Year_wrap_2025/README.md

-# Career Wrapped 2025 📊
+# Year Wrapped 2025 📊
 *A personal year-in-review through data analytics*

 ## Overview
-Career Wrapped 2025 is a personal data analytics project where I turned my year into data to better understand how I worked, learned, and grew across 2025.
+Year Wrapped 2025 is a personal data analytics project where I turned my year into data to better understand how I worked, learned, and grew across 2025.

 Inspired by the idea of yearly wrap-ups (like Spotify Wrapped), this project focuses not on highlights alone, but on **patterns** — effort, productivity, stress, burnout, recovery, wins, and losses.